Statement on Falcon Content Update for Windows Hosts

 Present Motion

-- CrowdStrike Engineering has recognized a content material deployment associated to this concern and reverted these adjustments.
+- CrowdStrike Engineering has recognized a content material deployment associated to this difficulty and reverted these modifications.

-- If hosts are nonetheless crashing and unable to remain on-line to obtain the Channel File Modifications, the next steps can be utilized to workaround this concern:
+- If hosts are nonetheless crashing and unable to remain on-line to obtain the Channel File Adjustments, the workaround steps under can be utilized to handle this difficulty.

+- We guarantee our prospects that CrowdStrike is working usually and this difficulty doesn’t have an effect on our Falcon platform programs.
+In case your programs are working usually, there isn’t any influence to their safety if the Falcon Sensor is put in.
+Falcon Full and Overwatch companies aren’t disrupted by this incident.

 Workaround Steps for particular person hosts: